 Outlet timers – The use of outlet timers, such as this handy mechanical model, will not stop powered-off appliances from sucking electricity; however, they can reduce power consumption by turning off devices and equipment that are left on by mistake or are in standby mode.

-Plug all of your devices’ power cords into one surge protector to ensure when you turn the power strip off, your equipment’s energy pull is equivalent to that of unplugged devices.
+Plug all of your devices’ power cords into one surge protector to ensure that your equipment’s energy pull is equivalent to that of unplugged devices when you turn the power strip off.

 Standby Power Killers – Equipment like your TV should be unplugged to stop it from racking up kilowatts on your energy bill; however, you can eliminate this type of phantom power by merely plugging your television into the TV Standby Killer.
 This device plugs into a standard wall outlet and uses an infrared sensor to determine when you turn off your TV using its remote.
 Once detected, your television is OFF, not in standby mode.